milos-aleksic/Docs/docs/DownloadPro/layout_setup.md

 ### Filter parameters

+Allow to limit element instances and set offset for output

 ![Layout setup](/images/layout_setup_filter.png)

 - **Offset** - Allows moving the start point of rendering.
 E.g.: 2, will make rendering start from instance 3.